6. Workers' Rights

 People & Planet recognise the importance of an independent and external verification process.
 We do not agree that schemes funded by corporations are able to provide this.

-Information for this criteria will be provided by the Fairtrade Foundation in February 2019.
+Information for this criterion will be provided by the 2019/2020 HESA data published in July 2021.

 University ITC supply chains can be covered in the following ways: